JB1905/map-comparificator/README.md

 ## About

-Choose the best map provider for your web app.
+Choose the best map provider for your web app

 ##### Main Features